Patient Information

 What to Expect on the Day

-Please arrive 10-15 minutes in advance of your appointment as you will be required to fill out a form and we may need to do some preparation for the test e.g. warming your hands or feet for the test.
+Please arrive 10-15 minutes in advance of your appointment as you will be required to confirm your booking details and fill out a form.
+We may need to do some preparation for the test e.g. warming your hands or feet for the test.

 Patients are routinely advised to remove jewellery, watches etc. Please bear this in mind, and come wearing loose clothing that can be easily rolled up above the elbows and knees.